mahsa-teimourikia/Getting-and-Cleaning-Data/Assignment/README.md

  - data/merged_data_set.txt including the the cleaned and merged dataset
  - data/average_data.txt including tidy data with the average of each variable for each activity and each subject
  - CodeBook.md includes descriptions on the provided datasets

+## Notes to use the codes
+- for using the codes provided it suffices to run run_analysis.R and relevant data should be downloaded automatically into the working directory
+- The outputs of run_analysis.R are two text files "merged_data_set.txt" and "average_data.txt" that will be saved in a folder called data in the working directory